sofiasirio/sofiasirio/README.md

 - Hello, I’m Sofía
-- I'm studying computer science
+- I'm studying Computer Science
-- I'm currently learning programming languages such as Python and JavaScript
 - Have a good day!